erxes/erxes/docs/docs/deployment/installation/ubuntu.md

 :::tip

-Run sudo nano or sudo vim command to create .yml file.
+Run `sudo nano` or `sudo vim` command to create the .yml file.

 :::

-6. Create a `docker-compose.yml` file, then copy the following script in the newly created file.
+6. Create a `docker-compose.yml` file, then copy the following script into the newly created file.

 ```
 version: '3.6'